spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-24-need-a-data-platform-tech-lead.md

 - **Architectural Vision:** Led efforts to shape a robust architectural vision for the data platform, harmonising the efforts across three engineering teams and aligning technical roadmaps.
 - **Stakeholder Engagement:** Partnered with a wide range of stakeholders, gaining insights into strategic goals and pain points, establishing a product-aligned platform roadmap that continuously delivered value.
 - **Orchestration Platform:** Championed and installed a data workflow orchestration tool (Prefect) that replaced all core custom-scripted data flows, reducing the cost of ownership.
-- **Unified Data Model:** Led cocreation of a unified data model accommodating multiple geometric datasets (PostGIS), devising a partitioning strategy for data to support scale.
+- **Unified Data Model:** Led co-creation of a unified data model accommodating multiple geometric datasets (PostGIS), devising a partitioning strategy for data to support scale.
 - **Data Quality Infrastructure:** Introduced low-code data testing tools (DBT), bolstering data quality and laying the infrastructure for automated data quality.
 - **Transform Layer Efficiency:** Defined architecture for reusable components within a transform layer (DBT), eliminating redundancy in transformation logic, and enabling streamlined additions of new datasets.
 - **Data Serving:** Expedited the development of the data model and data serving layer by identifying and revamping existing system components.